LukaszJozefowicz/WordLettersStatistics/README.md

 same category: {(l), 5} and in this case the “l” char must be counted 3 times);

 Additional assumptions:
-● If a word has any special character inside, not separated by space, it will be treated as a single word with special character(s) removed.
+● If a word has any special characters inside, not separated by space, it will be treated as a single word with special character(s) removed.
 For example the word "Kog'Maw" will be treated as it was KogMaw and will fall into output category {(o, g), 6}.
 Words like "It's" and "doesn't" will be treated as Its and doesnt respectively.
 ● When input is loaded from a file, line break (new line) is ignored.